-Dr. Akrum Tamimi, the representative of IALC/University of Arizona and Mr. Bob Freitus from University of Arizona visited the experimental sites at Madaba with RSS team in April 2007.
-In addition, Dr. Akrum visited the sites two times in June and July 2007 in order to follow-up the precedence in the experiments there.
-Moreover, Dr. Chuck Gerba and Dr. Janick Artiola from University of Arizona visited the different bio-solids activities carried out by RSS at Madaba MWWTP in August 2007: the land application experiment, the sludge treatment and bio-solids modeling experiments.
-Figure (18) shows a field visit to Madaba MWWTP by the University of Arizona team.
+Dr. Akrum Tamimi, the representative of IALC/University of Arizona and Bob Freitas from USAID visited the experimental sites at Madaba with RSS team in April 2007.
+Dr. Akrum, also, visited the sites two times in June and July in order to follow up the precedence in the experiments there.
+In addition, in August 2007, Dr. Chuck Gerba and Dr. Janick Artiola from University of Arizona visited the different bio-solids activities carried out by RSS at Madaba wastewater treatment plant; the land application experiment, the sludge treatment and bio-solids modeling experiments.